 And I really wished I could stop dyeing my hair, but I felt scared to do so.
 Honestly, I felt terrified.

 I was afraid of grey hair signaling the end of some important era in my life.
 Also, I was afraid of people looking at me and treating me differently.
 I was afraid of not recognizing myself and becoming a different person.

 So, I was really scared, but I was also really tired of dyeing my hair.
 I didn’t know what to do.

 If you have followed my blog, you probably know that I pray.
 And that is what I did.
 I prayed that God would show me that silver and grey hair could be really beautiful and that I could still feel like myself with silver hair.
 (And if you are not religious, don’t worry–this post is still for you.)

 I saw them on Instagram.
-I saw them on Facebook.
+And I saw them on Facebook.
 Without looking, I started seeing articles about people–especially women–going grey naturally and celebrating it.
-I joined a Facebook group for women with curly hair who are letting their hair go grey, and oh my word.
+I joined a Facebook group for women with curly hair who are letting their hair go grey.
+Oh my word.